 Every player must match or exceed the score of the player immediately before them.

-Killer is a fun game to play with three or more people.
-This game requires hitting doubles only and can involve some careful strategy.
+Killer is a fun darts game to play with three or more people.
+This game requires hitting doubles only and involves some careful strategy.

 How to Play Killer